Cogito and the History of Madness

 "Cogito and the History of Madness" is a 1963 paper by the French philosopher Jacques Derrida that critically responds to Michel Foucault's book History of Madness.
 In this paper, Derrida questions the intentions and feasibility of Foucault's book, particularly in relation to the historical importance attributed by Foucault to the treatment of madness by Descartes in the Meditations on First Philosophy.
 Derrida's paper began a high-profile exchange between Derrida and Foucault as well as a considerable amount of attention from scholars.
 Foucault responded directly to Derrida in an appendix added to the 1972 edition of the History of Madness titled "My body, this paper, this fire."
 Derrida again considered Foucault's 1961 text on madness with "To do Justice to Freud: The History of madness in the age of psychoanalysis" in 1991.
-The exchange between Derrida and Foucault was sometimes acrimonious and it is said that "the two writers stopped communicating for ten years."
+The exchange between Derrida and Foucault was sometimes acrimonious, and Khalfa has claimed that "the two writers stopped communicating for ten years."
 Commentators on the exchange include Shoshana Felman, Gayatri Spivak, Geoffrey Bennington, Slavoj Žižek, Edward Saïd, Rémi Brague, Manfred Frank, and Christopher Norris.

 It has been stated that Derrida first used the neologism différance in "Cogito and the History of Madness".